Note: There is a lot of background noise in this video.

 Children demonstrate the emerging ability to recognize risky situations and respond accordingly.

-- Provide a safe, child-proof environment, while providing constant supervision
+- Strategies for interaction (16-24 months): Provide a safe, child-proof environment, while providing constant supervision

 Approaches to Learning